kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ![](estimate_variance_components_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-Based on these plots, which one do you think explains more variation in the data - the date of the experiment or the cell line which sample originated from?
+Based on these plots, which one do you think explains more variation in the data - the date of the experiment or the cell line of origin?

 ## Variance component analysis
-Finally, let's use linear mixed model to estimate proportion of variance explained by the date of the experiment (flow_date) and the cell line from which the sample originated (line_id).
+Finally, let's use linear mixed model to estimate proportion of variance explained by the date of the experiment (flow_date) and the cell line of origin (line_id).

 ```r
 cd14_variance = lmer(CD14 ~ (1|flow_date) + (1|line_id), flow_df_filtered) %>% varianceExplained()